 Now you’ve got one long, continuous strip of bias!

 Advantages and Disadvantages

 So.
 Advantages and disadvantages of this method.
 When you use the traditional method, you have more control over which pieces of the bias you use, so you can eliminate the shorter pieces (those yellow triangles in step 3) and, as a result, you’ll have fewer seams in your binding.
 Also, a rotary cutter is perfect for this method, so the cutting goes more quickly and you don’t need to draw all those chalk lines beforehand.

 On the other hand, you do need to sew all those short seams, trim the little triangles and press each seam open.
 So that can be kind of a drag.
 And that might mean that this method takes a little more time than the continuous method.
 Here’s a hint that can help to make things go faster: I’ve found that I can get the ends all pinned together and lined up in a pile before I sit down at the machine, and that saves me lots of time.

 Like I said, it’s really a matter of personal preference.
 Now that you know both of these common ways to cut bias strips, you can choose whichever method works best for you.
 Now we just need to fold and press the bias strips to make them into bias tape, and I’ll show you that step tomorrow.
+(You’re going to need a bias tape maker for it.
+I use and recommend Clover bias tape makers.)
 You can also use the strip to make piping (flat or corded)and a wide range of other uses, too.
 I’ll show you some of them soon, and I’m sure you’ll find your own uses as well.